My Big Bag Of Tricks topic mentions how I made locale variants for a bunch of countries. This topic lists and discusses them in more detail.

 • The K key is quite easily reached with AltGr and in the Colemak[eD] it holds non-essential mappings.

-• The H key, similarly, is well placed and holds nothing really important.
+• The H key, similarly, is well placed and holds nothing important for most.

-• The J key is a bit of a reach with the AltGr key held down so I hope it won't be necessary.
+• The J key is a bit of a reach with the AltGr key held down so I hope it won't be necessary most of the time.